No products in the cart

 For those who have followed a few of my projects here on the Colorantic blog, you know without a doubt that I bought an old house in 2020 and have been having fun giving it a makeover ever since.
 Also, at the level of the ground floor, I had only one project to carry out before tackling the second floor and possibly the third (third which, by the way, is frozen in time and has suffered from a lack of change since the 1940s).
 This project: painting the pantry corner white!
 So I took advantage of the Holidays to FINALLY finish one floor and to start convincing my partner to start renovating the second floor…

 First of all, I asked my partner to take down the pantry cabinets so that I could work.
 I sanded the surface lightly and applied the Colorantic varnish remover (a product I now use consistently whenever I do a project).
 I let it sit for a good 30 minutes, then washed the surface thoroughly before starting to paint.

 Okay, let me give you some advice for those who would like to give a youthful look to their old wooden kitchen cabinets: put a primer before you start painting in order to have a more resistant finish.
-In my case, I unfortunately had no primer on hand and no access to a store to buy it.
+In my case, I, unfortunately, had no primer on hand and no access to a store to buy it.
 So I applied Collorantic Cotton Ball applied directly.

-Since I didn’t have a primer, I didn’t skimp on the paint and applied 4 good coats with the brush for the hard to reach places and the foam roller for the rest.
+Since I didn’t have a primer, I didn’t skimp on the paint and applied 4 good coats with the brush for the hard-to-reach places and the foam roller for the rest.

 I then put 3 coats of Colorantic matte varnish on the cabinets.
 The goal is to have a finish that would resist my children’s not always clean little hands, and my culinary failures (since the oven is near my pantry).